mattyschell/cscl-migrate/doc/archive-migration.md

 ### Approach 1: Recreate

-1. Source: Set up a dummy feature class in a dev schema

-2. Source: Perform some archivable edits.
-Post them up to default.

-3. Copy the feature class to a target schema.
+1. Copy the feature class to a target schema.
 It will be registered with the geodatabase but not registered as versioned, not archiving.

 In the real workflow the data will move to an interim file geodatabase here.

-4. Source: Stop archiving in source schema to excrete the _H table.
+2. Source: Stop archiving in source schema to excrete the _H table.
 You will need an exclusive lock for this.

-5. Copy the _H table to target schema and paste-very-special to rename to _H_BAK
+3. Copy the _H table to target schema and paste-very-special to rename to _H_BAK

-6. Target: objectid update
+4. Target: objectid update

     The row count in the base table will be different than _H_BAK.
 The goal here is to update altered objectids in the _H_BAK table to match the base table objectids.
 Unmatched objectids will exist in _H_BAK this is OK they are history.
 (TODO: confirm this bold statement and also investigate if this has any consequences)